jstaf/mayorate/README.md

 (use the download from the forum thread unless you want to compile things yourself).
 Requires ShaderLib and LazyLib also to be present.
 It's generally safest to use the most up-to-date versions of those libraries if possible.

-This mod adds a lot of cutting-edge technical features not present in the base game.
-This includes, but is not limited to fancy stuff like dynamic lighting, normal/materials mapping, music, true campaign-level scripting, and AOE weapons.

 Submit bug reports either here in Github issues or to the forum thread (or PM me) and I'll do my best to iron them out.
 Feel free to submit a pull request if